Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Introduction

-For unbounded endogenous regressors, \citet{blundell2007censored} extended \citeauthor{powell1986censored}'s censored quantile regression by using the error term from the endogenous-variable equation as a control variable to account for endogeneity.
-However, when the endogenous regressor exhibits conditional heteroskedasticity, the associated heavy-tailed errors generate numerous extreme residuals, rendering their estimator highly sensitive to the trimming threshold and creating practical challenges for applied researchers. \citet{chernozhukov2015quantile} developed a CQIV estimator by embedding \citeauthor{chernozhukov2002three}'s algorithm into a control function approach.
-Yet, when there is conditional heteroskedasticity in the latent outcome, as they both acknowledged, the involved maximum-likelihood estimation of the selection process becomes inconsistent, and even the algorithm occasionally fails to converge.
-This leads the resulting CQIV estimator to inconsistently estimate heterogeneous distributional effects.
+To accommodate continuous endogenous regressors, \citet{blundell2007censored} extended \citeauthor{powell1986censored}'s censored quantile regression by using the error term from the endogenous-variable equation as a control variable to account for endogeneity.
+When the endogenous regressor exhibits conditional heteroskedasticity, the associated heavy-tailed errors generate numerous extreme residuals, rendering their estimator highly sensitive to the trimming threshold and creating practical challenges for applied researchers. \citet{chernozhukov2015quantile} developed a CQIV estimator by embedding \citeauthor{chernozhukov2002three}'s (2002) algorithm into a control function approach.
+As they both emphasized, when conditional heteroskedasticity arises in the latent outcome, the maximum-likelihood estimation involved in the selection process fails and even the algorithm may not converge.
+As a result, the CQIV estimator fails to consistently estimate distributional effects particularly induced by heteroskedasticity.